chessslab/chessslab.github.io/_pages/team.md

 > __Sebastian__.
 2022, _Completed_, M.Sc. 🏆.
 Topic: Behaviour Change Through Security Awareness Campaigns: An Quantitative Evaluation \
 > __Volkan__.
 2022, _Completed_, M.Sc. 🏆.
 Topic: Information Security Awareness Campaigns: Effectiveness and Influence on Productive Security - An Empi rical Study Inside an Organization \
 > __Sebastian__.
 2022, _Completed_, M.Sc. 🏆.
 Topic: Information Security Awareness Campaigns: Impact on Employees Trust and Self-Efficacy \
 > __Jonathan__.
-2022, _Completed_, M.Sc. 🏆.Topic: Security Practitioners’ Communication and Cooperation with other Employees: Obstacles and Facilitators \
+2022, _Completed_, M.Sc. 🏆.
+Topic: Security Practitioners’ Communication and Cooperation with other Employees: Obstacles and Facilitators \
 > __Carelle__.
-2022, _Completed_, M.Sc. 🏆.Topic: Productive Security: An Empirical Diary Evaluation of the Friction between Security and Productivity in the Working Routine of Employees \
+2022, _Completed_, M.Sc. 🏆.
+Topic: Productive Security: An Empirical Diary Evaluation of the Friction between Security and Productivity in the Working Routine of Employees \
 > __Alexandra__.
-2022, _Completed_ 🏆.Topic: Measuring the Impact of IT Security on the Every Day Life of the Employees: A Mixed-Method Study In a German Organisation \
+2022, _Completed_ 🏆.
+Topic: Measuring the Impact of IT Security on the Every Day Life of the Employees: A Mixed-Method Study In a German Organisation \
 > __Victoria__.
-2021, _Completed_, M.Sc. 🏆.Topic: Quantum Misconceptions \
+2021, _Completed_, M.Sc. 🏆.
+Topic: Quantum Misconceptions \
 > __Nikolai__.
-2021, _Completed_, B.Sc. 🏆.Topic: Zoom’s End-To-End-Encryption: Why do so few use it? \
+2021, _Completed_, B.Sc. 🏆.
+Topic: Zoom’s End-To-End-Encryption: Why do so few use it? \
 > __Mirco__.
-2021, _Completed_, M.Sc. 🏆.Topic: Impact of Cybersecurity Measures on Employees Empirical Investigation of Collateral Damage Triggered by Cybersecurity Measures \
+2021, _Completed_, M.Sc. 🏆.
+Topic: Impact of Cybersecurity Measures on Employees Empirical Investigation of Collateral Damage Triggered by Cybersecurity Measures \
 > __Moritz__.
-2021, _Completed_, M.Sc. 🏆.Topic: Breaking the Routine: Using Working from Home as an Advantage in IT Security \
+2021, _Completed_, M.Sc. 🏆.
+Topic: Breaking the Routine: Using Working from Home as an Advantage in IT Security \
 > __Tatiana__.
-2021, _Completed_, B.Sc. 🏆.Topic: The Impact of IT-Security on Home Oﬃce Productivity in the Education Sector \
+2021, _Completed_, B.Sc. 🏆.
+Topic: The Impact of IT-Security on Home Oﬃce Productivity in the Education Sector